Charnowalks London guided tours

 One of the greatest poetic descriptions of a good glass of wine sets the tone.
 After this tour, pause as you lift your next glass and reflect appreciatively on the story behind the contents!

 Why is London’s Theatreland in the West End?
-And what has it really contributed to the development of performance in Britain?
-Whether transforming pantomime and farce, promoting World Theatre and British operetta, Theatreland has contributed so much to the British theatrical scene.
+And what has it contributed to the development of performance in Britain over the generations?
+Whether initiating development or reflecting prevailing trends, Theatreland remains at the heart of the British theatrical scene.

 This is not a plaques-and-statues tour.
 We move from Patent Theatres to studio theatres in an appreciation of the value of London’s Theatreland.